WOA-Project/WoA-Installer-Rpi/README.md

 Lumia 950 Series run Windows 10 ARM quite well, specially the XL.
 ![image](https://user-images.githubusercontent.com/3109851/43066098-05c1f41c-8e64-11e8-935c-92748f36ecfd.png)
 ### Dual Boot
-You don't have to ditch Windows 10 Phone :) You can dual boot!
+You don't have to ditch Windows 10 Phone 😃 You can **keep it!**!
 Using this tool, you can enable Dual Boot in literally 2 clicks.
-Please, check [this video]() to see a demonstration of the feature.
+Please, check [this video](https://www.youtube.com/watch?v=3j2rWL4hHGc) to see a demonstration of the feature.

 ## WoA Installer for Raspberry Pi 3
 ![image](https://user-images.githubusercontent.com/3109851/43066047-e7134552-8e63-11e8-8ac7-895e601b60e3.png)